seraficaj/ga-coding-challenges/README.md

 - Your instructors will be checking your progress from time-to-time.
 As you solve the challenges, commit your work, and `$ git push origin master`.
 This pushes the updates to your fork.

+## Possible Bonuses:
+- redo all problems in Python